osmond332/Spatial_Guided_Self_Supervised_Clustering/README.md

 <p align="left">
     <img src="figure/overview.png" width="85%" height="85%">
 </p>
-we propose a new spatial guided self-supervised clustering network (SGSCN) for medical image segmentation, where we introduce multiple loss functions designed to aid in grouping image pixels that are spatially connected and have similar feature representations.
+We propose a new spatial guided self-supervised clustering network (SGSCN) for medical image segmentation, where we introduce multiple loss functions designed to aid in grouping image pixels that are spatially connected and have similar feature representations.
 It iteratively learns feature representations and clustering assignment of each pixel in an end-to-end fashion from a single image.
 We also propose a context-based consistency loss that better delineates the shape and boundaries of image regions.
 It enforces all the pixels belonging to a cluster to be spatially close to the cluster centre.

 ## Installation